 - Skin biopsy: Skin cells are removed for a pathologist to look at under a microscope and check for signs of cancer

-- Sentinel lymph node biopsy: To check if MCC has spread to the lymph nodes and entered the lymphatic system
+- Sentinel lymph node biopsy: To check if Merkel cell carcinoma has spread to the lymph nodes and entered the lymphatic system

-Imaging tests to investigate if MMC has spread throughout the body.
+Imaging tests to investigate if Merkel cell carcinoma has spread throughout the body

 What are the causes?

-The exact cause of Merkel cell carcinoma is unknown, but risk factors have been strongly linked to it:
+The exact cause of Merkel cell carcinoma is unknown, but risk factors have been strongly linked to it, including: